ruihui0821/Uncertain_Nonstationarity/README.md

 I.1.
 DP: Dynamic Programming for Stationary Hydrology, would be run for different climate scenarios (mean annual peak flow) separately

 I.2.
-SDP: Stochastic Dynamic Programming for Certain Nonstationary hydrology, run for a series of certain climate scenarios
+DDP: Deterministic Dynamic Programming for Certain Nonstationary hydrology, run for a series of certain climate scenarios, weighted

 I.3.
 SDPMP: Stochastic Dynamic Programming with Markov Process for Uncertain Nonstationary hydrology, run for a series of uncertain climate scenarios, conditional probability is updated using Baye's Theorem.